1. Conference fees

 On the registration form you will be asked to select the sessions that you are ‘most likely’ to attend.
 This will help us to allocate rooms for sessions.
 If you change your mind you do NOT need to inform us of this as we will not have registration lists for individual sessions.

-Please note that numbers are limited for the Archives+, IWM North and the John Rylands Library workshops on Monday 27 November, therefore we would advise delegates to register early if they wish to attend one of these workshops.
+Please note that numbers are limited for the pre-conference workshops on Tuesday 12 November, therefore we would advise delegates to register early if they wish to attend one of these workshops.
 If there are no tickets available for your preferred workshop please e-mail Melanie.Cheung@rluk.ac.uk to be added to the waiting list.

-4. I am a speaker at the conference, how do I register?
+4. I am a speaker/sponsor at the conference, how do I register?

 Please note that speaker discounts do not apply for the evening events.